Recursos Técnicos - Notas de Aplicación

 After washing, effector cells expressing Fc receptor CD16 are co-incubated with the antibody-labeled target cells.
 Target cell lysis is subsequently measured by release of intracellular element by a scintillation counter (51Cr or 35S) or spectrophotometry (Eu).
 These assays tend to be problematic.
 They either involve radio-isotopes, which are noted for costly required regulatory processes and disposal of waste and/or suffer from high background signals due to leakage of the element from the cell.

-Here we describe a non-radiometric ADCC assay that relieves these issues.
-The bioluminescent assay does not require loading of reagent, but instead relies on the quantification of the release of Glyceraldehyde- 3-Phosphate Dehydrogenase (GAPDH), a natural component of cells.
+A nonradiometric ADCC assay that relieves these issues is described here.
+The bioluminescent assay does not require loading of reagent, but instead relies on the quantification of the release of glyceraldehyde-3-phosphate dehydrogenase (GAPDH), a natural component of cells.
 Figure 2 demonstrates the principal of the detection technology which results in the generation of luminescence from luciferin/luciferase.

 The assay workflow is a sequential addition of assay components which is amenable to automation.
-We will demonstrate the semi-automation of the workflow with a compact microplate pipetting station that fits in a laminar flow hood, helping to maintain sterile conditions for the assay.
+This application note demonstrates the semi-automation of the workflow with a compact microplate pipetting station that fits in a laminar flow hood, helping to maintain sterile conditions for the assay.

-Daudi cells (human Burkitt’s lymphoma cell line) were obtained from ATCC (Catalog No. CCL-213) and used as target cells in the ADCC assay.
-Rituximab, the monoclonal antibody in the drug Rituxan, and aCella™-TOX (Catalog No. CLATOX 100-3) were provided by Cell Technology, Inc. Human primary NK cells were freshly isolated by Cell Technology for all experiments.
+Daudi cells (human Burkitt’s lymphoma cell line) were obtained from ATCC (part number CCL-213) and used as target cells in the ADCC assay.
+Rituximab, the monoclonal antibody in the drug Rituxan, and aCella‑TOX (part number CLATOX 100-3) were provided by Cell Technology, Inc. Human primary NK cells were freshly isolated by Cell Technology for all experiments.

-Daudi target cells, at a concentration of 2x105 cells/ mL in 25 µL were added to the 96-well assay plate.
-An 8-point titration curve was then created of the test antibody using serial 1:5 dilutions beginning at 1 µg/ mL.
-25 µL of each antibody dilution was added to the plate to start the reaction.
-The cells were allowed to opsonize for 15 minutes at 37° C. NK effector cells, at a concentration of 4x106 cells/mL, were then added (in 25 µL) to give an E:T ratio of 20:1.
-The plate was centrifuged for one minute, and incubated at 37° C for 1.75 hours.
+Daudi target cells, at a concentration of 2 × 105 cells/mL in 25 μL were added to the 96-well assay plate.
+An 8-point titration curve was then created of the test antibody using serial 1:5 dilutions beginning at 1 µg/mL.
+A 25 μL amount of each antibody dilution was added to the plate to start the reaction.
+The cells were allowed to opsonize for 15 minutes at 37 °C. NK effector cells, at a concentration of 4 × 106 cells/mL, were then added (in 25 μL) to give an E:T ratio of 20:1.
+The plate was centrifuged for 1 minute, and incubated at 37 °C for 1.75 hours.

 Figure 3.
 Comparative performance in manual and automated procedures in rituximab dose-response in aCella™-TOX assay.

 Table 1.
-Comparative performance in EC50 for manual and automated aCella™-TOX assays and 51Cr release asssays.
+Comparative performance in EC50 for manual and automated aCella-TOX assays and 51Cr release assays.